Chapter III Aid for Necessary Expenditures for Labor Incidents

 Article 22

 When the necessary expenditures are not paid by the aid applicant, the amount shall be returned within 30 days after the applicant receives is compensated or the court returns the amount.
-The amount to be returned shall be the amount funded.
+The refunded amount shall not exceed the aid amount granted.

 The Central Competent Authority shall repeal the original aid approval and demand return of already disbursed amount if an applicant fails to return the amount as specified in the preceding paragraph.
 Legal action shall be taken if such an applicant fails to return the amount within the given period.
 Such an applicant may not apply for the aid specified in Article 2 for five years starting from the date the aid approval is repealed.